 The key air quality issue during construction will be dust.
 Dust emissions from construction works have the potential to cause nuisance impacts, depending on the nature of works, and if not properly managed.

-Construction of the upgrades is anticipated to occur over approximately 24 months and will include:
+Construction of the upgrades is anticipated to take up to 2 years and will include: